ospfranco/ospfranco.github.io/_posts/2019-08-27-react-rotating-image.md

 image: /assets/Jannis1.jpeg
 ---

-When I was working at WerkerApp, I found a bug with images taken on a mobile but displayed in a web browser, for some reason in the year 2018 (at the time) browsers did not automatically rotate images based on their EXIF data (WTF).
+When I was working at WerkerApp, I found a bug with images taken on a mobile but displayed in a web browser, for some reason in the year 2018 (at the time) browsers did not automatically rotate images based on their EXIF data.

 ![Jannis twisted]({{site.url}}/assets/Jannis1.jpeg "Jannis twisted")